4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 - Conditionally-required columns are columns that are required when certain conditions are met (e.g., ``Cell_ID`` is required any time the experiment involves the identification of Cell boundaries).
-- Column names should use the underscore ``_`` as a word separator (e.g., ``Spot_ID``).
+- Column names **MUST** use the underscore ``_`` as a word separator (e.g., ``Spot_ID``).
 - The first column is always either ``Spot_ID`` or another relevant ID (i.e., ``Trace_ID``, ``Cell_ID``, etc.).
-- The following tables have additional mandatory columns that do need to be specified in the header, :ref:`core`, :ref:`demultiplexing`, :ref:`rna` and :ref:`mapping`
+- The following tables have additional mandatory columns that do need to be specified in the header: :ref:`core`, :ref:`demultiplexing`, :ref:`rna` and :ref:`mapping`
-- Unless otherwise specified, the order of all Optional Columns is at user's discretion.
+- Unless otherwise specified, the order of all Optional Columns is at the user's discretion.
-- The order of the rows is at user's discretion.
+- The order of the rows is at the user's discretion.